GLodi/blog/_posts/2020-08-29-how-i-made-justonecanvas.md

 This was also the first time I dealt with WebSockets.
 In a situation like this, where you have the need for full-duplex communication over a browser, it's the ideal solution.

-As for implementation I looked at `gorilla/websocket`'s [chat](https://github.com/gorilla/websocket/tree/master/examples/chat) example, which provides a Hub that stores the references to all clients' connections as well as a way to broadcast messages to all of them.
+As for implementation I looked at <span class="evidence">gorilla/websocket's</span> [chat](https://github.com/gorilla/websocket/tree/master/examples/chat) example, which provides a Hub that stores the references to all clients' connections as well as a way to broadcast messages to all of them.

 What's important to notice here, is that 2 goroutines are allocated for each client, ReadPump and WritePump, which obviously handle read and write operations.
 This however didn't seem like a very scalable solution, as I'll discuss below.

-On the Typescript side, I made sure to set the connection's binary type to `arraybuffer`: a generic fixed-length container for binary data which allows for the creation of "[views](https://blog.mgechev.com/2015/02/06/parsing-binary-protocol-data-javascript-typedarrays-blobs/)" using Javascript typed arrays.
+On the Typescript side, I made sure to set the connection's binary type to <span class="evidence">arraybuffer</span>: a generic fixed-length container for binary data which allows for the creation of "[views](https://blog.mgechev.com/2015/02/06/parsing-binary-protocol-data-javascript-typedarrays-blobs/)" using Javascript typed arrays.